ZGerber/UTAML/README.md

 - Progress tracking and resource monitoring
 - Configurable row group sizes

-⚠️ **Important:** It's highly recommended to explicitly specify which columns you want to convert.
+⚠️ **Important:** If your input data contains custom branches, it's highly recommended to explicitly specify which columns you want to convert.
 Processing an entire ROOT tree without column selection can lead to:
 - Excessive memory usage
 - Slow processing times